-- ¾ cup sugar
+- ¾ cup granulated sugar 150g

-- 4 egg whites
+- 4 large egg whites

-- ¼ tsp salt
+- ¼ teaspoon kosher salt

-- 1½ cups unsalted butter room temperature
+- 1½ cups unsalted butter room temperature (339g)

 - Divide the batter evenly between the two pans and bake on the middle rack for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack for 10 minutes, then remove the cakes from the pans, take off the parchment layer, and finish cooling on the racks.